Change to birth year

 Traditionally, the club selects two boys teams and two girls teams to represent each age group.
 The "A" team is designated as blue, and the "B" team is designated as red.
 The makeup and character of each team is at the discretion of the coaches.
 Teams often train together and coaches pool their resources to meet the needs of the players.
 Many "B" team players develop into "A" team players during their playing careers with Highline Premier.
 "B" teams play a full schedule of tournaments and train as often as their "A" team counterparts.
 The "B" teams are frequently very good and it is not unheard of for them to beat the "A" team in scrimmages.
 The club strives to provide equal training resources for all teams in an effort to help each and every player reach their potential.

 U.S. Club Soccer has mandated that all players move to the Calendar Year by August 2016.
-HPFC will conduct our next tryout cycle (Feb 2017-May 2017) and form teams based on the calendar year (Jan-Dec).
+HPFC completed this change for the 2016-17 cycle

 Birth year means a player will play in the age group of the year of their birth.
 The Birth Year calendar dates run from January 1st to December 31st.